Tan Son Nhat International Airport: Road

-Until 2016, the airport only had one main access route via Truong Son Street, which caused chronic congestion for traffic going in and out of the airport.
-As an effort to ease traffic bottleneck, in August 2016, Pham Van Dong Boulevard officially opened and connected the airport to National Route 1 in an intersection east of the airport.
+Until 2016, the airport only had one main access route via Trường Sơn Street, which caused chronic congestion for traffic going in and out of the airport.
+As an effort to ease traffic bottleneck, in August 2016, Phạm Văn Đồng Boulevard officially opened and connected the airport to National Route 1 in an intersection east of the airport.

+The new terminal 3 building is accessible via a new road connecting the existing Trần Quốc Hoàn Street and Cộng Hòa Street.
+This new connector road is expected to alleviate the traffic pressure surrounding the airport area and provide an alternative exit from the airport to the west side of the city.

 Accidents and incidents

 Throughout its history there have been several incidents that happened at the airport, some of the most notable are summarized below: